 - Preheat the pizza stone on the top shelf of the oven under the broiler on high for 30 minutes.

 - Dust a working surface with flour.
 Place the sticky risen dough onto the surface and knead until a ball forms.
-Let rest another 30 minutes before punching down and splitting up the dough into 8 equal sized balls.
+Let it rest for another 30 minutes before punching down and splitting the dough into 8 equal-sized balls.

 - Roll out each dough ball on a floured surface, then place them onto the pizza stone under the broiler.

 - Keep a close eye on the naan for 3-4 minutes, or until the naan is bubbly and golden brown on top.